-Many natural phenomena follow well-defined rules and sequences, such as Fibonacci F_n series, in which any subsequent element F{n+2} is the sum $F{n+1}+F_n$ of two previous items (1,2,3,5,8,13,...), with $F{n+1}\setminus F_n=1.618$ as its limit.
+Many natural phenomena follow well-defined rules and sequences, such as Fibonacci series, in which any subsequent element is the sum of two previous items (1,2,3,5,8,13,...), with 1.618 as its limit.
 This value is also known as the golden ratio, indicating that the relationship between two quantities is the same as the ratio of their sum to the greater of the two.
-The Golden Ratio is widespread in nature, from the proportions of the human body to the arrangement of leaves, spiral shells, pinecones, etc. Therefore, we can say that our defining sequence obeys the Fibonacci principle, which states that the characteristics of a part reflect the characteristics of the whole.
+Golden ratios are widespread in nature, from the proportions of the human body, to arrangements of leaves, spiraling shells, pinecones, etc. Hence, we can say that our defining sequence obeys the Fibonacci rule.